 HIKING IN KAUAI

-While most of Kauai is very accessible, we will be doing two very short but somewhat difficult hikes on the workshop.
-Kauai is infamous for its slippery, muddy and uneven paths.
+While most of Kauai is very accessible, we may do one or two short hikes on the workshop.
+The round trip distances will be under a mile with an elevation change of about 200 feet.
 You are more than welcome to sit out any portion of the workshop that you do not feel comfortable doing.
-All participants should be capable of hiking on uneven surfaces that can sometimes be slippery.
+All participants should be capable of hiking on uneven surfaces.
 Bring waterproof hiking boots with good tread and trekking poles.

 Below is a sample itinerary for our time in Kauai.
 Please keep in mind that weather can drastically alter our schedule.